-The medium locked for reading must be unlocked using the unlockRead() method.
-Calls to lockRead() can be nested and must be followed by the same number of paired unlockRead() calls.
+The medium locked for reading must be unlocked by abandoning the returned token object, see IToken.
+Calls to lockRead() can be nested and the lock is actually released when all callers have abandoned the token.

 This method sets the medium state (see state) to "LockedRead" on success.
 The medium's previous state must be one of "Created", "Inaccessible" or "LockedRead".